AdnaneMaj/Tuto/DockerTuto/README.md

 ## Working with docker
 ### 1. Creating a Docker file

+> Check this link for better understanding on the official Docker Webpage : [Dockerfile](https://docs.docker.com/build/concepts/dockerfile/)

 A file provided to set the instruction for creating a **docker image**, it contains some instructions like :

 ```